Horowhenua-Kapiti Rugby Football Union: Heartland Championship

 There was no Heartland Championship in 2020 due to Covid 19 restrictions.

 Ranfurly Shield

 Horowhenua-Kapiti have never held the Ranfurly Shield but had two successful challenges in 1927 when the union was amalgamated with Manawatu as Manawhenua.
 In 2007 Horowhenua-Kapiti had a challenge against North Harbour, but were outclassed throughout the match, losing 99–6.
-Their following matches would come in 2013 when they suffered an 85–0 loss against Waikato and in 2015 when they lost to Hawke's Bay by a margin of 50–16.
+Other challenges include:

 Other teams

 In addition to the Heartland Championship side, the union fields a number of age-grade and women's representative teams, including a High-Performance Unit for local club and school players.

 Super Rugby

 Horowhenua-Kapiti along with Wellington, Wairarapa Bush, Wanganui, Manawatu, Hawke's Bay and Poverty Bay fall within the (formerly Wellington Hurricanes) catchment.
 In 2013, the union purchased a three percent stake in the company which operates the team, Hurricanes' Investment Ltd, with a $100,000 contribution.

 All Blacks

 There have only been two players selected for the All Blacks while playing for Horowhenua-Kapiti: